 Cut the back of the jean legs away, leaving a strip of denim across the back of the thighs.
 Start the cut at the bottom of the ankles and follow both side seams.
 Stop just above the knee sections of the pants.

 Cut across the leg.
 Make sure to leave the denim strip across the back thigh intact.
-Do this on both pants legs.
+Do this on both pant legs.
+With that, you'll have completed a simple, classic leather chaps pattern!

 Dye the blue jeans with brown fabric dye.
 Follow the package directions.
-Use more fabric dye for darker colored chaps.
+Use more fabric dye for darker-colored chaps to create a worn leatherwork look.

-Sew a 3-inch leather-colored ribbon down the outside of the front of the pants edge.
+Sew a 3-inch leather-colored ribbon down the outside of the front of the pant edge.
 Don't worry about adding leather trim to the side strips of fabric above the thigh section.

 Sew conchos onto the leather strip.
 Add the first concho 4 inches from the waist band.
 Place additional conchos every 2 inches along the outside of the leg.

-Run leather cord through the center of each concho.
+Run a leather cord through the center of each concho.
 Tie the cord in a knot.
-Let 5 to 6 inches of cord hang the loosely from the conchos.
+Let 5 to 6 inches of cord hang loosely from the conchos.